What is Braille?

 - Perkins School for the Blind - Wendy Buckley, Representative

-- Council of Schools and Services for the Blind (COSSB) - Erin Weaver, Representative
+- Council of Schools and Services for the Blind (COSSB) - TBD, Representative

 - Crawford Technologies - Holly Bullock, Representative